So, you’ve finally decided to get rid of that unwanted tattoo.

 These methods of hair removal, where several hairs are pulled out of the skin or a cream that enables hair to be wiped off can damage the skin and as a result delay the healing process.

-Do not take any photosensitising medicines
+6. Do NOT take any photosensitising medicines

 You will need to stop taking photosensitising medicines such as St John’s Wort, Retin A or Roaccutane 2 weeks before a treatment.
 These medicines can make the skin sensitive.
 And cause symptoms such as swelling, burning, rash, blisters, or eczematous condition0s.

 Following the above tips will help you achieve the results you want.
 If you have any questions, our team is here to help.
-Give us a call today 1300 74 50 74.
+Give us a call today 1300 74 50 74. or email [email protected]

 Image source: Krakenimages/Bigstock.com